simbo1905/root-objects/README.md

  1. A `delivery` to a location has a number of `lineitems`
  1. A `lineitem` names a quantity of a given `product` within a `contract`
  1. A `lineitem` can only be in zero or one `deliveries`
- 1. Altering the `lineitems` within a `contract`updates the total cost of a contract
+ 1. Altering the `lineitems` within a `contract` updates the total cost of a contract

-A `lineitem` can be in zero `deliveries` is so that a customer can decide upon the products and even pay for a contract independently of arranging for one or more `deliveries`.
+A `lineitem` can be in zero `deliveries` so that a customer can decide upon the products and even pay for a contract independently of arranging for one or more `deliveries`.

 Note that `Money` is a value object type.
 It has no identity so its not an entity.
+I wont be discussing value object further as they are not a complex concept.

 Note that in the diagram the lines with the black diamonds on the end denote UML "composition".
-To quote wikipedia:
+To quote wikipedia (ephasis mine and with very minor edits):

 > Composition is a kind of association where the composite object has
 > sole responsibility for the disposition of the component parts.
 > The relationship between the composite and the component is a strong
 > “has a” relationship, as the composite object takes ownership of the
 > component.
-This means the composite is responsible for the creation and
+This means the composite is responsible for the **creation and
-> destruction of the component parts.
-An object may only be part of one
+> destruction** of the component parts.
+A [contained] object may only be part
-> composite.
-If the composite object is destroyed, all the component parts
+> of one composite.
+If the composite object is destroyed, all the [contained
-> must be destroyed.
+> objects] must be destroyed

 Simply put we are saying that the `contract` owns and controls both the `deliveries` and `lineitems` that it contains.
 If the `contract` gets cancelled or deleted then